kyuupichan/kcpp/README.rst

 ===================================

 Good question.
 Essentially because Python makes it very easy to refactor code to find the cleanest and most efficient implementation of an idea.
-This makes it an ideal language for a reference Python implementation to be transcoded to C or C++.
+It is ideal for a reference implementation that can be transcoded to C or C++.
+I believe the result would be much better than could be achieved from scratch in a similar timeframe in those languages.

 I was a co-maintainer of GCC's preprocessor 1999 to 2003.
 During this time the preprocessor was converted from a standalone executable that would write its output to a